 The implementation of an emergency program to ensure the fast track development of new gas generation capacity in Brazil.
 This program gives certain privileges, including access to attractively priced gas, expedited approval procedures and special dispatch status, to 49 specified generation projects; and

-The promotion and development of a number of transmission projects, including the interconnection of the electrical systems of Brazil and Argentina through the tendering of the right to build a 1,000 MW transmission line between the two countries; the interconnection of the South/Southeast and North/Northeast systems through the construction of a 1,000 MW transmission line, which is expected to be expanded in the future to 2,000 MW by [ ].
+The promotion and development of a number of transmission projects, including the tendering for the construction of 1,000 MW transmission line between Brazil and Argentina to connect the two countries’ electrical systems; the interconnection of the South/Southeast and North/Northeast systems through the construction of a 1,000 MW transmission line, which is expected to be expanded in the future to 2,000 MW by December 2002.

-As a result of these measures, a much more predictable regulatory and supply-demand environment has been created, allowing distributors to embark on a definitive investment program that should allow them to meet their power supply requirements as the Initial Contracts begin to expire in January 2003.
+As a result of these measures, a much more predictable regulatory and supply-demand environment has been created, allowing LDCs to undertake investment programs to allow them to meet their power supply requirements as the Initial Contracts begin to expire in January 2003.

-Based primarily on (i) the availability of natural gas at more competitive prices; (ii) the ability to pass-through any increases in the future price of gas and changes in the foreign exchange rate through the Normative Value to their end-users; and (iii) the ability to transact with affiliates for up to 30% of their power requirements, electric distribution companies have embarked on the development of new gas-fired power generation capacity.
+Based primarily on (i) the availability of natural gas at more competitive prices; (ii) the ability to pass-through any increases in the future price of gas and changes in the foreign exchange rate through the Normative Value to their end-users; and (iii) the ability to transact with affiliates for up to 30% of their power requirements, the LDCs have commenced development of new gas-fired power generation capacity.

 The successful completion of this new thermal capacity is of critical importance, not only to ensure that the country avoids severe economic hardship from power shortages, but also, to maintain the prices of hydroelectricity at sustainable levels when the Initial Contracts expire, by creating an acceptable capacity reserve margin in Brazil.